Azure/azureml-examples/CONTRIBUTING.md

 #### Adding a new tutorial

 Tutorials must include frequent automated testing through GitHub Actions.
-One time setup for Azure resources and anything else must be written in the `README.md`, which will be tested when a PR is made to add the tutorial by following it to add resources to the testing resource group.
-Include all instructions a user should follow.
+One time setup for Azure resources and anything else a user needs must be written in the `README.md`.
+An AML team member with access to the testing resource group will follow the `README.md` to perform the required setup, and then rerun your tutorial workflow which should now pass.

 If it is a simple ML training example, it does not need to be a tutorial.
 Current themes for tutorials include: